4dsound/nap-docs/app/manual/build_instructions.md

 **thirdparty**

-Next the the nap directory clone the thirdparty repository from GitHub: https://github.com/4dsound/thirdparty
+Next to the nap directory clone the thirdparty repository from GitHub: https://github.com/4dsound/thirdparty

 The thirdparty repository contains all code, libraries and software dependencies that are needed to develop, build and run NAP and spatial sound software.